If you’ve just been diagnosed with Polycystic Ovary Syndrome (also known as PCOS), you will probably have many questions, like… What is PCOS?

 The Rotterdam criteria define PCOS as being present with at least two of the following: infrequent menstruation, excessive ‘male’ hormones (hyperandrogenism) and/or Poly Cystic ovaries on ultrasound.

 The NIH criteria define PCOS as the presence of hyperandrogenism and infrequent ovulation (oligo-ovulation).

 Both of these definitions are after the exclusion of other disorders that could be responsible for the symptomatic picture.

-The definition of a Poly Cystic Ovary is one in which there is “either 12 or more follicles measuring 2-9mm in diameter and/ or increased ovarian volume (>10cm3)”.
+The definition of a poly cystic ovary is one in which there are “either 12 or more follicles measuring 2-9mm in diameter and/ or increased ovarian volume (>10cm3)”.
 The follicles appear in a typical peripheral pattern, also known as the ‘string of pearls’ appearance.
 This is most commonly determined by ultrasound abdominal, and/or trans-vaginal.

 It’s very important to have your scans performed by an experienced ultrasonographer.
 It is more accurate to have trans-vaginal scans performed.